 The Company's operations permanently generate competition with other retail companies in terms of price, quality, shopping experience, promotions, location and layout of stores and also in the digital world.
-In addition, you are exposed to the constant change of the environment that drives the emergence of new competitors and new ways of reaching consumers with the entry of new products. trends and changes in consumer demand that strongly influence their purchasing decisions.
+In addition, you are exposed to the constant change of the environment that drives the emergence of new competitors and new ways of reaching consumers with the entry of new products, trends and changes in consumer demand that strongly influence their purchasing decisions.
 This could cause the proposals to move away from their preferences and trends, potentially affecting market share.
-Maintaining or increasing market share depends on the ability to anticipate and respond quickly to changes and trends in consumers and customers.
-Any failure to anticipate, identify and respond to changes in consumer trends could negatively affect operating results, damage to the company's image. business, among others.
+Maintaining or increasing market share depends on the ability to anticipate and respond guickly to changes and trends in consumers and customers.
+Any failure to anticipate, identify and respond to changes in consumer trends could negatively affect customer acceptance of goods and services, resulting in an impact on profitability, operating results, damage to the company's image. business, among others.
 For this, the Company has purchasing teams at the regional and local level, teams dedicated to innovation and investment projects, as well as a constant analysis of the level of customer satisfaction.